-Fueling your body for exercise is just as important as the workout itself.
+What you eat before exercise is as vital as the exercise itself.
 What you eat before, during, and after your exercise session can significantly impact your performance and recovery.

 Here are the best and worst food choices to optimize your workouts and help you achieve your fitness goals.